MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ### Congratulations!

-You have successfully executed your transaction on the Libra testnet and transferred 10 LBR from Alice’s account to Bob’s account!
+You have successfully executed your transaction on the MAPL testnet and transferred 10 LBR from Alice’s account to Bob’s account!

 ## Troubleshooting